Calling all matcha lovers! Introducing Vegan Matcha Panna Cotta!

 Heat over medium heat until it comes to a boil and slightly thickens.
 Next, transfer to ramekins and let cool completely!

-Note: For this recipe, I chose not to add any caramel.
-After testing, it seemed adding caramel like in this Vegan Creme Caramel was overpowering the subtle matcha and white chocolate flavor.
-I think this flan shines better on its own, however if you really want to serve it with caramel, feel free to do so!
+Note: For this vegan matcha panna cotta recipe, I chose not to add any caramel.
+After testing, it seemed to add caramel, like in this Vegan Creme Caramel was overpowering the subtle matcha and white chocolate flavor.
+I think this flan shines better on its own.
+However, if you really want to serve it with caramel, feel free to do so!
 You can check the caramel recipe in my creme caramel recipe.

 Let me know in the comments if you try this recipe!